3liasP/ArkkiDivari/README.md

 ## Getting Started

 The application is deployed in Tampere University's linux server with nginx.
-Outside of University's network you can access it with using a VPN, such as [EduVPN](https://www.eduvpn.org).
+Outside of University's network you can access it using a VPN, such as [EduVPN](https://www.eduvpn.org).

 Application is found in the following address: http://tie-tkannat.it.tuni.fi:8011/ .
 It is fully working in prod mode and can be accessed straight from this URL.
 You can create a new user or use some of the existing ones.
 Application has 3 different user roles (admin, seller and customer).
 Following list includes premade user accounts and their passwords and roles.
 Creating a new account through registration page will have a customer-role.